 If you’re planning on heading out on groomed trails, it’s best practice to wait at least two hours after grooming to let the snow harden up and establish the right surface consistency.
 Your local land manager should be able to provide the grooming schedule for your preferred location.

 3. Have some knowledge of avalanche terrain

 Even if your activity doesn’t travel through avalanche terrain, consider equipping yourself with avalanche training and be sure to check snow conditions before heading out.
 Your actions in the backcountry can have a serious impact on others, including search and rescue volunteers.
 Everyone in your group should have some level of avalanche knowledge.
-Learn more about avalanche basics from our Expert Advice team.
+Learn more about avalanche basics.

 4. Move off the trail whenever you need to stop